CKMF-FM

 CKMF-FM (94.3 MHz) is a French-language Canadian radio station located in Montreal, Quebec, owned and operated by Bell Media.
 The station airs a mainstream rock format and is the flagship station of the "Énergie" network, which operates across Quebec.
 It offers personality DJs playing francophone and anglophone rock hits from the current charts to the 1980s.

 CKMF-FM broadcasts with an effective radiated power (ERP) of 41,400 watts as a Class C1 station, using an omnidirectional antenna from the Mount Royal candelabra tower at 297.4 meters in height above average terrain (HAAT).
 Its studios and offices are located at the Bell Media Building at 1717 Rene-Levesque Boulevard East in Downtown Montreal.

 History

 CJMS-FM (1964–1971)

 The station signed on the air on May 11, 1964, as CJMS-FM.
 It was a sister station to the now-defunct CJMS.
 Both stations were owned by the Radiomutuel Group.
 After first simulcasting the AM station, CJMS-FM later aired a classical music format.
-Classical music ended in 1970 and the call sign was changed to CKMF-FM on May 1, 1971, airing an automated Top 40/CHR format.
+Classical music ended in 1970, changing to an automated Top 40/CHR format.